BLimmie/eyewire_validator/README.md

 * Images are stored as 256 individual 2D images, making file transfers and image loading an extremely costly operation.

-* There is a subset of cells and images from the brain stems of a zebrafish that are not the same size as rat's retina images.
+* There is a subset of cells and images from the brain stems of a zebrafish that are not the same size as mouse's retina images.

 * External hard drive transfer speeds are capped so running scripts off it is time consuming.
 Windows also has this amazing feature that shuts off a hard drive if it uses too much power.